Follow Abraham Lincoln’s footsteps on the Kansas Lincoln Trail

 On February 27, 1860, Lincoln spoke to 1,500 people at the Cooper Union in New York City.
 The audience included many prominent New York Republicans.
 Lincoln had developed the speech in Kansas, and the people who had heard him there recognized what he had said.

-After his New York success, New England Republicans invited Lincoln for a whirlwind tour.
+After his New York success, New England Republican Party members invited Lincoln for a whirlwind tour.
 Lincoln continued to impress those who heard him.

-At the Republican convention in Chicago, Lincoln became the unanimous nominee on the third ballot.
-Despite Lincoln’s favorable reception in Kansas, the state’s delegation had voted for Seward.
+At the Republican National Convention in Chicago, Lincoln became the unanimous nominee on the third ballot.
+Despite Lincoln’s favorable Kansas reception, Lincoln did not have the support of the Kansas delegation.
+Instead, the delegation voted for Seward as the Republican candidate.

 Extend the Kansas Lincoln Trail with Lincoln’s Kansas legacies

-While Lincoln never returned to Kansas, his legacy stands in many Kansas places.
+While Lincoln did not return to Kansas, his legacy stands in many Kansas places.

 Four candidates sought the Presidency in 1860.
 They split the vote, enabling Lincoln to win without a single Southern electoral vote.
-In protest of Lincoln’s election, Southern states began seceding, and their Senators began leaving.
-Without the slave states to block Kansas, Kansas Territory became the State of Kansas on January 29, 1861.
-In Philadelphia, Lincoln hoisted the first 34-star flag above Independence Hall.
+Southern states began seceding in protest of Lincoln’s election, and their Senators began leaving.
+Without the slave states blocking Kansas statehood, Kansas Territory became the State of Kansas on January 29, 1861.
+In Philadelphia, Lincoln hoisted the first 34-star flag above Independence Hall on February 22, 1861.
+On March 4, 1861, Lincoln became the 16th President of the United States.

 The girl who encouraged Lincoln to grow a beard

 In 1860, 11-year-old Grace Bedell advised Lincoln to grow a beard.
 Lincoln wrote back, “Do you not think people would call it a piece of silly affection if I were to begin it now?”
-Despite his concerns, Lincoln grew a beard, and the voters elected him.
+Lincoln grew a beard despite his concerns, and the voters elected him.
 Lincoln and Bedell met in her hometown, Westfield, New York, on February 16, 1861, when he was President-elect.

 When she was 17, Bedell married George Newton Billings.
 They eventually moved to Kansas, settling in Delphos.